AutoGL: A Library for Automated Graph Learning: Automated Graph Learning

 \section{Automated Graph Learning}

 In this section, we introduce AutoGL designs in detail.
-AutoGL is designed in a modular and object-oriented fashion to enable clear logic flows, easy usages, and flexible extensions.
+AutoGL is designed in a modular and object-oriented fashion to enable clear logic flows, easy usage, and flexible extensions.
 All the APIs exposed to users are abstracted in a high-level fashion to avoid redundant re-implementation of models, algorithms, and train/evaluation protocols.
-As illustrated in Figure~\ref{fig:workflow}, we summarize and abstract the core problem of AutoML on graphs into a pipeline with four modules: auto feature engineering, model training, hyper-parameter optimization, and auto ensemble.
-All these modules have taken into account the unique characteristics of machine learning on graphs.
+All the modules in AutoGL have taken into account the unique characteristics of machine learning on graphs.

-\paragraph{AutoGL Dataset} We first briefly introduce our dataset management.
-AutoGL Dataset is currently based on \texttt{Dataset} from PyTorch Geometric and supports common benchmarks for node and graph classification, including the recent Open Graph Benchmark~\citep{ogb}.
-For a complete list of datasets, please refer to Appendix~\ref{sec:appdataset}.
-Users can also easily customize datasets following our documentation.

-\paragraph{Auto Feature Engineering} The graph data is first processed by the auto feature engineering module, where various nodes, edges, and graph-level features can be automatically added, compressed, or deleted to help boost the graph learning process after.
-Graph topological features can also be extracted to utilize graph structures better.

-Currently, we support 24 feature engineering operations abstracted into three categories: generators, selectors, and graph features.
-The generators aim to create new node and edge features based on the current node features and graph structures.
-The selectors automatically filter out and compress features to ensure they are compact and informative.
-Graph features focus on generating graph-level features.
-For a complete list, please refer to Appendix~\ref{sec:appfe}.
-We also provide convenient wrappers that support feature engineering operations in PyTorch Geometric~\citep{pyg} and NetworkX~\citep{networkx}.
-Users can easily customize feature engineering methods by inheriting from the class \texttt{BaseGenerator}, \texttt{BaseSelector}, and \texttt{BaseGraph}, or \texttt{BaseFeatureEngineer} if the methods do not fit in our categorization.

-\paragraph{Model Training} This module handles the training and evaluation process of graph machine learning tasks with two functional sub-modules: Model and Trainer.
-Model handles the construction of graph machine learning models, e.g., GNNs, by defining learnable parameters and the forward pass.
-Trainer controls the optimization process for the given model.
-Common optimization methods are packaged as high-level APIs to provide neat and clean interfaces.
-More advanced training controls and regularization methods in graph tasks like early stopping and weight decay are also supported.

-The model training module supports both node-level and graph-level tasks, e.g., node classification and graph classification.
-Commonly used models for node classification such as GCN~\citep{gcn}, GAT~\citep{gat}, and GraphSAGE~\citep{graphsage}, GIN~\citep{gin}, and pooling methods such as Top-K Pooling~\citep{topk} are supported.
-Users can quickly implement their own graph models by inheriting from the \texttt{BaseModel} class and add customized tasks or optimization methods by inheriting from \texttt{BaseTrainer}.

-\paragraph{Hyper-Parameter Optimization} The HPO module aims to automatically search for the best hyper-parameters of a specified model and training process, including but not limited to architecture hyper-parameters such as the number of layers, the dimensionality of node representations, the dropout rate, the activation function, and training hyper-parameters such as the learning rate, the weight decay, the number of epochs.
-The hyper-parameters, their types (e.g., integer, numerical, or categorical), and feasible ranges can be easily set.